waocats/crabgo/src/doc/src/reference/specifying-dependencies.md

 the most recent commit of every pull request as shown, but other git hosts often provide something equivalent, possibly under a different naming scheme.

-Once a `git` dependency has been added, Cargo will lock that dependency to the latest commit at the time.
+Once a `git` dependency has been added, Crabgo will lock that dependency to the latest commit at the time.
 New commits will not be pulled down automatically once the lock is in place.
-However, they can be pulled down manually with `cargo update`.
+However, they can be pulled down manually with `crabgo update`.

 See [Git Authentication] for help with git authentication for private repos.